sum35h/sum35h/README.md

 - 🔭 I’m currently working on a few Flask/React projects for my portfolio
-- 🌱 I’m currently learning Flask, React along with DevOps concepts(Containers/CI/CD)
+- 🌱 I’m currently learning Flask, React along with some DevOps concepts
 - 👯 I’m looking to collaborate on open source python/Flask projects
 - 📫 How to reach me: sumesh.6361@gmail.com
 - ⚡ Fun fact: I'm also learning to become a full stack musician 😂, my primary instrument 🎸